Lucas256-cmd/Flow.Launcher.Plugin.PeriodicTable/README.md

 - Symbol
 - Atomic Number
 - Atomic Mass
-- Boiling Point
-- Melting Point
-- Year of Discovery

-Also note that the symbol is case sensitive so `pt h` won't work but `pt H` will.
+Also note that the symbol is case-sensitive so `pt h` won't work but `pt H` will.

 ## Possible future improvements

-- [ ] Element lookup is too slow.
+- [x] Element lookup is too slow.
 Find a way to speed it up
 - [ ] Add more information about the element

 #